DavAug/chi/docs/source/index.rst

 This has the simple reason that the name ``chi`` was already taken in PiPy when we wanted to distribute our package.

-Now you should be all done and have access to all of chi's functionalities.
+Now you are all done and have access to all of chi's functionality.
 You can import chi in your python scripts with

 .. code-block:: python